Services provided by the APHC’s IH Equipment Lab include:

 Use of trademark name(s) does not imply endorsement by the U.S. Army but is intended only to assist in the identification of a specific product.

-Send requests to: Army Industrial Hygiene
+Submit equipment requests to APHC IH Laboratory: Army Industrial Hygiene

 1. How soon will you ship an instrument?

-We try to ship as quickly as we can.
+We will try to ship as quickly as we can.
 Normal range of time is usually 7-10 business days.